What is a personal line of credit?

 What is a home equity line of credit or HELOC?

 Home equity line of credit or HELOC is a line of credit secured by the title to your home.
-The purpose of a HELOC is often to do repairs or upgrades to a person’s home, but the money can be used for other purposes as well.
+People usually get a HELOC to fix up or enhance their homes, but the money can also be used for other things.

 What is the difference between a line of credit and a credit card?

-A line of credit could be described as the cross between a personal loan and a credit card.
-It is like a personal loan in that it is a form of credit where money exchanges hands that can be used for any reason.
-But it’s like a credit card in that it is an open line that can be drawn down and paid off and drawn down and paid off.
+A line of credit mixes a personal loan and a credit card.
+It’s similar to a personal loan because it offers money that can be used for anything.
+Yet, like a credit card, it’s an open line that can be used, paid off, and used again.

 What is the difference between a line of credit and a loan?

 The difference between a personal loan and a line of credit is that a line of credit is an open revolving form of credit.
-While a personal loan has a lump sum with set payments and a set term to the loan a line of credit is an open line that can be used in increments and remains open until it is formally closed.
+A personal loan involves a fixed amount with regular payments over a set period.
+In contrast, a line of credit allows using money bit by bit and stays open until it’s officially closed.

 Personal loan vs. Line of credit